About Ridgeline

 Macquarie Group.
 First SRE hire.
 Built the reliability discipline from scratch: incident culture, SLOs tied to business goals, getting the right people to take ownership of their systems.
 In a large organisation, the technical decisions are rarely the hard part.
 Getting the right people to understand the problem and take responsibility is.
 That meant advocating for a monthly meeting with the department head just to make the case for reliability as a practice.
 Real change requires getting into the right rooms, often without positional authority.

 FL0.
 The title was SRE Team Lead.
 The reality was building the platform.
 FL0 was a container hosting service, a Heroku alternative for deploying code from git repositories.
-I built the Kubernetes operators in Rust, the CI/CD pipeline, the build system, container registry, networking layer, HTTP load balancer, database hosting, and certificate registry.
+Luke built the Kubernetes operators in Rust, the CI/CD pipeline, the build system, container registry, networking layer, HTTP load balancer, database hosting, and certificate registry.
 This was hands-on, full-stack platform engineering.
 Not advisory, not oversight.
 Built the thing.

 Slate.
 Started as Principal Engineer focused on platform, then became Head of Engineering when the CTO resigned.
 Inherited a role that was actually three roles, external stakeholder deadlines with no product shipped yet, and a relationship that hadn’t been managed honestly.
 Scoped the platform MVP while running engineering.
 The AI work here produced the clearest insight: treat AI like a human onboarding into the codebase.
-Anything you do to help AI work effectively, documentation, clear structure, written context, also makes it easier for the next human to onboard.
+Anything done to help AI work effectively, documentation, clear structure, written context, also makes it easier for the next human to onboard.
 The real win is getting implicit knowledge out of people’s heads and into the codebase where both humans and AI can use it.

 Why Ridgeline exists